Home - Relief Without Addiction

 DOES CHIROPRACTIC WORK?

-Only 1.5% of people with back injuries who are treated by chiropractors are likely to have surgery.
 Patients who saw a surgeon for their pain were 42.7% more likely to have surgery according to a study published in the NCBI.

-A recent medical study published in JAMA learned active-duty U.S. military service members with back pain found chiropractic care to be effective.
 After just six weeks, patients who received both medical and chiropractic care had higher improvements compared to those who only had medical care.

 Learn more about how chiropractic adjustments and related care can help you stand tall against back pain.